dishaumarwani/Yelp_Data_Analysis/README.md

 Download .json files.
 The folder contains business.json and reviews.json along with other files which have been used for analysis in this project.

 There are basically 2 notebooks:
 1. YelpAnalysisSpark.ipynb which adresses loading of Json data, working with hierarchical data and performing geospacial analysis.

-  2.YelpAnalysisSpark.ipynb attempts to combine two files which are a part of relational database.
+2. YelpAnalysisSpark.ipynb attempts to combine two files which are a part of relational database.

   Please mail me on dhu200@nyu.edu if you have any queries.